California Department of Forestry and Fire Protection

-The California Department of Forestry and Fire Protection, colloquially known as CAL FIRE, is the fire department of the California Natural Resources Agency in the U.S. state of California.
+The California Department of Forestry and Fire Protection (colloquially known as CAL FIRE) is the fire department of the California Natural Resources Agency in the U.S. state of California.
 It is responsible for fire protection in various areas under state responsibility totaling 31 million acres, as well as the administration of the state's private and public forests.
 In addition, the department provides varied emergency services in 36 of the state's 58 counties via contracts with local governments.
 The department's current director is Joe Tyler, who was appointed March 4, 2022, by Governor of California Gavin Newsom.

 Operations

-CAL FIRE's foremost operational role is to fight and prevent wildfire on 31 million acres of state forestland.
+CAL FIRE's foremost operational role is to fight and prevent wildfire on 31 million acres of forestland in the state.
 The organization works in both suppression and prevention capacities on state land, and offers emergency services of various kinds in 36 out of California's 58 counties, through contracts with local governments.
 The organization also assists in response to a wide range of disasters and incidents, including earthquakes, water rescues, and hazardous material spills.
 The organization manages eight Demonstration State Forests for timber production, recreation, and research.

 In conjunction with the California Department of Corrections and Rehabilitation (CDCR), CAL FIRE uses thousands of incarcerated firefighters at 44 conservation camps throughout the state on fire prevention, fire suppression, and various maintenance and conservation projects.
 CAL FIRE works with employees of the California Conservation Corps since that agency's creation in a partnership for fire suppression duties, logistics and forestry management.
 CCC members are involved in job training programs as Type 1 Hand Crew firefighters, supervised by CAL FIRE personnel, in increasing prevalence to offset CDCR inmates as the incarcerated firefighter program is closed.
 Programs to control wood boring insects and diseases of trees are under forestry programs managed by CAL FIRE.
 The vehicle fleet is managed from an office in Davis, California.